telerik/maui-docs/controls/collectionview/grouping/delegate-group-descriptor.md

 # .NET MAUI CollectionView Delegate Group Descriptor

-enables you to group the CollectionView items by a custom key (for example, some complex expression combining two or more properties) instead of by the value of a single property.
+The difference between the `DelegateGroupDescriptor` and the [PropertyGroupDescriptor]({%slug collectionview-property-group-descriptor%}) is that the `DelegateGroupDescriptor` groups data by a custom key, while the `PropertyGroupDescriptor` groups by a defined key which is a property from the model.

 This descriptor exposes the following properties:

-- `KeyExtractor`&mdash;Defines the `(Func<object, object)` delegate which returns the property to retrieve the group key for each data item.
+- `KeyLookup`&mdash;Defines the `IKeyLookup` instance that is used to retrieve the group key for each data item.
-- `SortOrder`(enum of type `Telerik.Maui.Controls.CollectionView.CollectionViewSortOrder`)&mdash;Specifies the sort order of the grouped items.
+- `SortOrder`(enum of type `Telerik.Maui.Controls.Data.SortOrder`)&mdash;Specifies the sort order of the grouped items.
 The available options are: `Ascending` or `Descending`.

-The following example demonstrates how to group the items in the CollectionView by using the `CollectionViewDelegateGroupDescriptor`.
+The following example demonstrates how to group the items in the CollectionView by using the `DelegateGroupDescriptor`.

 **1.** Define the following business object: